vapor/docs/2.0/docs/getting-started/install-on-macos.md

 ### Add Homebrew Tap

-Vapor's Homebrew tap will give your Homebrew installation access to all of Vapor's system packages.
+Vapor's Homebrew tap will give your Homebrew installation access to all of Vapor's macOS packages.

 ```sh
 brew tap vapor/homebrew-tap